elricstorm/rails-for-windows/README.md

 For an example boxstarter web script, see the rails4stack.ps1 script located on the PowerShell directory.

 #### *[Rails Examples and Tutorials] (http://railsapps.github.io/)*

+This is a website and GitHub repository for open source Ruby on Rails example applications.

+The example applications include Ruby on Rails introductions for beginners as well as examples for experienced developers.
+Each application is accompanied by a detailed tutorial.
+Support for the project, including the example applications and helpful free articles, comes from subscribers to the RailsApps tutorials.